krksgbr/initial-technical-assessment-public/README.md

 1. **Identify Performance Issues:** Evaluate the existing codebase for any performance bottlenecks, inefficient algorithms, or resource-heavy operations that may impact the app's performance.

-2. **Document Issues:** Clearly document identified performance issues, providing details on the specific areas of concern and their potential impact on the application's performance.
+2. **Document Issues:** Thoroughly document any performance issues discovered during the assessment.
+Provide detailed insights into the specific areas of concern, accompanied by relevant data and information about the diagnostic tools used to identify these issues.

 3. **Recommendations:** Suggest possible solutions or improvements to address the identified performance issues.
 This may include code optimizations, algorithm changes, or architecture adjustments.